s0098/IPL-Cricket-Match-Analysis/README.md

 3. Run the Jupyter notebook.

 # Dataset
-The data used in this project is sourced from Kaggle and consists of match-wise data for all IPL seasons from 2008 to 2020.
+The data used in this project is sourced from Kaggle and consists of ball-by-ball data and match-wise data for all IPL seasons from 2008 to 2020.

 # Analysis
 The analysis includes the following visualizations:
 * Match analytics for Batsmen
-  * Top six hitters of all time
+  * Top 10 six hitters of all time
-  * Top boundary hitters of all time
+  * Top 10 boundary hitters of all time
-  * Top run scorer of all time
+  * Top 10 run scorer of all time
   * Top 10 strike rate of all time
   * Top 10 most runs in an over
 * Match analytics for Bowlers
+  * Top 10 most expensive overs in IPL
+  * Top 10 least runs given in a match in IPL
+  * Top 10 best economy bowlers of all time
   * Top 10 wicket takers of all time
-  * Top 10 economical bowlers of all time
-  * Top 10 dot ball bowlers of all time
-  * Top 10 most maiden over bowlers of all time
 * Match Analytics for Team
   * Percentage of toss decisions (field or bat)
   * Number of matches played between two teams at one venue